On-Premises Exchange Servers and All Hybrid Systems Impacted

 - Scan – Obtain an inventory of the patch-level status of all on-premises Exchange servers.
 Protiviti has assessed the YARA rules and verified that they accurately address the indicators known on March 2, 2021.

 - Patch – Apply the security updates to Exchange Server 2010, 2013, 2016 and 2019.
 Exchange Online is not affected.
 Microsoft has published a blog post that discusses the security updates in more detail and answers questions around the installation of these patches.
 The vulnerabilities being exploited are CVE-2021-26855, CVE-2021-26857, CVE-2021-26858 and CVE-2021-27065.
-Organisations should read the patch release notes carefully and understand the requirements before installing the security updates.
+Organizations should read the patch release notes carefully and understand the requirements before installing the security updates.
 Microsoft has provided a rollup patch for these vulnerabilities that may require the installation of previous rollups.
 Additionally, the SANS Institute is regularly updating a summary of patches and vulnerabilities known to be exploited.

 - Detect – Assess whether on-premises Exchange and other systems have been impacted.
-Microsoft has provided indicators of compromise (IOCs), detection guidance and advanced hunting queries to help organisations search for signs of compromise and prevent future attacks.
+Microsoft has provided indicators of compromise (IOCs), detection guidance and advanced hunting queries to help organizations search for signs of compromise and prevent future attacks.
 Microsoft Defender has released updated signatures to detect known attacks used against this vulnerability.

 How Protiviti Can Help